-(w) Cash and cash equivalents
+(x) Cash and cash equivalents

-Cash and cash equivalents consist of cash and bank balances, and fixed and call deposits with original maturities of three months or less.
+Cash and cash equivalents consist of cash and bank balances, and fixed and call deposits with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
 It excludes deposits which are held for investment purpose.

-(x) Statement of cash flows
+(y) Statement of cash flows

-The Company classifies the cash flows for the purchase and disposal of financial investments and investment properties as operating cash flows, as the purchases are funded from cash flows associated with the origination of insurance contracts, net of cash flows for payments of benefits and claims incurred for insurance contracts, which are respectively treated under operating activities.
+The Company classifies the cash flows for the purchase and disposal of financial investments as operating cash flows, as the purchases are funded from cash flows associated with the origination of insurance contracts, net of cash flows for payments of benefits and claims incurred for insurance contracts, which are respectively treated under operating activities.

-(y) Share capital
+(z) Share capital